drupalprojects/vdd/README.txt

 --------------------------

-Vagrant Drupal Development (VDD) is fully configured and ready to use development environment built on Linux (Ubuntu 12) with Vagrant, VirtualBox and Chef Solo provisioner.
-VDD is virtualized environment, so your base system will not be changed and remain clean after installation.
-You can create and delete as much environments as you wish without any consequences.
+Vagrant Drupal Development (VDD) is fully configured and ready to use development environment built with VirtualBox, Vagrant, Linux and Chef Solo provisioner.

-Note: VDD works great with 6, 7 and 8 versions of Drupal.

-The main goal of the project is to provide easy to use fully functional, highly customizable and extendable Linux based environment for Drupal development.
+The main goal of the project is to provide easy to use, fully functional, highly customizable and extendable Linux based environment for Drupal development.

-Setup is very simple, fast and can be performed on Windows, Linux or Mac platforms.
-It's simple to clone ready environment to your Laptop or home computer and then keep it synchronized.

-If you don't familiar with Vagrant, please read about it.
-Documentation is very simple to read and understand. http://docs.vagrantup.com/v2/

-To start VDD you don't need to write your Vagrantfile.
-All configurations can be done inside simple JSON configuration file.

 Full VDD documentation can be found on drupal.org: https://drupal.org/node/2008758